• Skip to primary navigation

 • Invite parents to volunteer for service projects and classroom activities that reinforce Catholic Social Teachings and academic support practices.

-5. Evaluating Long-Term Mission Goals
+5. Good Leaders Evaluating Long-Term Mission Goals

-While daily operations can be demanding, it is important for leaders to carve out time for visionary thinking.
+While daily operations can be demanding, it is important for good leaders to carve out time for visionary thinking.

 • Revisit the school's mission statement and consider whether it reflects the community’s current needs and aspirations.